cisnlp/TransMI/README.md

 ## Citation

-If you find our code, models, or data useful for your research, please considering citing:
+If you find our code or models useful for your research, please considering citing:

 ```
-@article{liu2024translico,
+@article{liu2024transmi,
-  title={TransliCo: A Contrastive Learning Framework to Address the Script Barrier in Multilingual Pretrained Language Models},
+  title={TransMI: A Framework to Create Strong Baselines from Multilingual Pretrained Language Models for Transliterated Data},
   author={Yihong Liu and Chunlan Ma and Haotian Ye and Hinrich Sch{\"u}tze},
-  journal={arXiv preprint arXiv:2401.06620},
+  journal={arXiv preprint arXiv:2405.09913},
   year={2024}
 }
 ```